sijincodes/ExpenseTracker-client/README.md

 - Under Analytics section, User can view the Bar graph for Monthly & Yearly Expenses and Income along with Pie graph for different expense categories
 - Based on the Transaction Time selected , the graph changes on the calendar selection
 - There is Overview section for Total expense, income and Net which changes value based on Transaction time
-- All device friendly application!
+- All devices friendly application!

  <br />